nikolaussucher/biology-text/docs/organic_chemistry 2.md

 Proteins were recognized as a distinct class of biological molecules in the eighteenth century by Antoine Fourcroy and others, distinguished by the molecules' ability to coagulate or flocculate under treatments with heat or acid.
 Noted examples at the time included albumin from egg whites, blood serum albumin, fibrin, and wheat gluten.

 Proteins were first described by the Dutch chemist Gerardus Johannes Mulder and named by the Swedish chemist Jöns Jacob Berzelius in 1838.
-Mulder carried out elemental analysis of common proteins and found that nearly all proteins had the same empirical formula, C400H620N100O120P1S1.
+Mulder carried out elemental analysis of common proteins and found that nearly all proteins had the same empirical formula, C~400~H~620~N~100~O~120~P~1~S~1~.
 He came to the erroneous conclusion that they might be composed of a single type of (very large) molecule.
-The term "protein" to describe these molecules was proposed by Mulder's associate Berzelius; protein is derived from the Greek word πρώτειος (proteios), meaning "primary", "in the lead", or "standing in front", + -in.
+The term "protein" to describe these molecules was proposed by Mulder's associate Berzelius; protein is derived from the Greek word πρώτειος (proteios), meaning "primary", "in the lead", or "standing in front", + *-in*.
 Mulder went on to identify the products of protein degradation such as the amino acid leucine for which he found a (nearly correct) molecular weight of 131 Da.
 Prior to "protein", other names were used, like "albumins" or "albuminous materials" (Eiweisskörper, in German).

 Early nutritional scientists such as the German Carl von Voit believed that protein was the most important nutrient for maintaining the structure of the body, because it was generally believed that "flesh makes flesh."
 Karl Heinrich Ritthausen extended known protein forms with the identification of glutamic acid.
 At the Connecticut Agricultural Experiment Station a detailed review of the vegetable proteins was compiled by Thomas Burr Osborne.
 Working with Lafayette Mendel and applying Liebig's law of the minimum in feeding laboratory rats, the nutritionally essential amino acids were established.
 The work was continued and communicated by William Cumming Rose.
 The understanding of proteins as polypeptides came through the work of Franz Hofmeister and Hermann Emil Fischer in 1902.
 The central role of proteins as enzymes in living organisms was not fully appreciated until 1926, when James B. Sumner showed that the enzyme urease was in fact a protein.